 Tags are always used in numerical order.
-Tags are used in numerical order to facilitate recording and to facilitate processing (measuring and weighing) of turtles in a systematic fashion, and to allow later reconstruction of the sampling effort.
+Tags are used in numerical order to facilitate recording, processing of turtles in a timely fashion, and later reconstruction of the sampling effort.
 The lower tag number always goes on the left side.
 Misapplied tags are recorded as wasted (see above) and saved in the "wasted tag" container so that if a question arises about the number of an applied tag or a label on a blood sample, it is more easily resolved.

 Tag and tag site preparation.
-To minimize the risk of transmission of pathogens, tagging pliers, tags and the tag sites on the flippers are treated with disinfectants.
-The tagging sites on both flippers where the external tags will be placed are thoroughly wiped down on both sides with a povodine/betadine-soaked Q-tip as is the site for the PIT tag.
-Prior to prepunching or tag application, the punch and or tagging pliers with tag in place are immersed in chlorhexidine solution and then freshwater.
+To minimize the risk of transmission of pathogens, tagging pliers, tags and the tag site are treated with disinfectants.
+Tags are soaked in a 10% chlorhexidine solution for 15 seconds and rinsed in fresh water between turtles.
+Also, just prior to prepunching or tag application, the punch and or tagging pliers with tag are dunked in chlorhexidine then freshwater.
+Furthermore, the tagging site on the flipper where the external tags will be placed is thoroughly wiped down on both sides with a povidone/betadine-soaked Q-tip as is the site for the PIT tag.

 Tag site preparation, prepunching, and tag application Tag application requires two people to do the job well and safely.
 These steps are done with the turtle on its back.
-One person stands in front of the turtle's head and immobilizes the flipper that is to be tagged; the second wipes the external tag target areas and the PIT tag target area with a povodine/betadine-soaked Q-tip; punches tag holes as necessary; and applies the tags.
+One person stands in front of the turtle's head and immobilizes the flipper that is to be tagged; the second wipes the external tag target areas and the PIT tag target area with a povidone/betadine-soaked Q-tip; punches tag holes as necessary; and applies the tags.
 The tip of the flipper should be well extended behind the turtle's head so that the hole can be punched in, or the tag applied to, a smooth, flat surface.
 Remember to keep your face well back from the flipper's possible trajectory.
 Avoid putting objects such as pliers on the turtle's belly during tagging as they may become dangerous projectiles.

 Prepunching.
 All of the metal tags used by the project are designed to be self-piercing.
 They cut through the tissue and lock closed when correctly applied.
-However, a hole is always prepunched for the largest titanium (MM) tags (this greatly improves application success).
-Thus, punching holes in flippers that will receive MM tags precedes tagging.
-Holes for tags are punched on both flippers of turtles over 60 cm (unless they already have appropriate-sized tags).
-These holes are punched with a leather punch at the same location where self-piercing tags are applied This site is on the trailing edge of the foreflipper, just on the inside of the large round scale on the under surface of the flipper.
+However, a hole is prepunched for most tags to improve the application success.
+These holes are punched with a leather punch at the same location where self-piercing tags are applied.
+This site is on the trailing edge of the foreflipper, just on the inside of the large round scale on the under surface of the flipper.
 This site corresponds to the 2nd or 3rd large scale on the trailing edge of the dorsal surface of the flipper.
 The distance from the edge varies depending on the thickness of the flipper in the area where the leather punch must pierce the flipper.
 When the correct position is located, the hole is punched with a single smooth motion, closing the punch until a sharp click is heard.
 Do not bear down on the punch and release your grip as soon as you hear the click.
 The hole is then checked to be sure that the punched out tissue has been removed.
-The punch is cleared of tissue and immersed in 10% chlorhexidine and rinsed in clean water before being used on the next turtle.
+The punch is cleared of tissue and immersed in 10% Chlorhexidine and rinsed in clean water before being used on the next turtle.